Chapter 7: Anti-Patterns

 - Next standup: "Alice, did you unblock John?"

-Blockers without owners don't get resolved.
+Blockers without owners do not get resolved.

 The Sprint Planning Standup